demisto/content-docs/docs/partners/adopt.md

 ## Process
 The process to Adopt-a-Pack is simple:
 - Partner signs the Palo Alto Networks Technology Partnership Agreement.
 If you've already signed a similar agreement, you will not have to sign again.
+There is no additional legal paperwork to Adopt.
-- Partner notifies Palo Alto Networks that they wish to adopt the pack. *Important:* please notify us so we can work with you.
+- Partner notifies Palo Alto Networks that they wish to adopt the pack. *Important:* you must notify us so we can work with you.
-- If customers are using the existing pack, Partner clones existing pack and updates the cloned pack (improves marketing, adds new commands/APIs, adds playbooks, adds support information, etc.).
-If the existing pack is not in use, the Partner can edit the existing pack directly.
+- Palo Alto Networks marks the pack as "Transitioning to Partner" for 90 days.
+During this time, the Partner is able to make changes and updates to the pack, but the primary support will remain with Palo Alto Networks.
+(If the existing pack is not in use, the transition time can be shortened.)
-- Partner submits a Pull Request of their pack to the Cortex XSOAR Marketplace.
-Usually we add "v2" to the end of the name (if cloned).
-Palo Alto Networks will mark the original pack as Deprecated and direct customers to the new pack.
-Palo Alto Networks will still maintain the old pack and support existing customers that do not wish to migrate to the new pack.
-Maintenance will only include bug fixes and will not include new features or enhancements.
+- Partner submits a Pull Request(s) of their pack to the Cortex XSOAR Marketplace in the normal manner updating APIs, marketing information, adding playbooks, etc.
+- After the 90 day transition period has elapsed, the Partner submits a pull request updating the pack metadata and officially takes over the pack!